LateeshaNarnolia104/Study-Timer-App/README.md

-Pomodoro Countdown Timer ⏰
+**Pomodoro Countdown Timer** ⏰
-A cute, customizable Pomodoro timer built with React, Vite, and Tailwind CSS.
+<br>A cute, customizable Pomodoro timer built with React, Vite, and Tailwind CSS.
 Features preset focus times, background music toggle, and a vibrant orange-yellow-green theme.

-Features
+✨ **Features**
-Preset Focus Times: Quick-select buttons for 5, 10, 15, and 25 minutes.
+<br>Preset Focus Times: Quick-select buttons for 5, 10, 15, and 25 minutes.

-Responsive UI: Clean, glassmorphism-inspired design.
+<br>Responsive UI: Clean, glassmorphism-inspired design.

-Background Music: Optional looping music with a toggle.
+<br>Background Music: Optional looping music with a toggle.

-Pause/Resume/Restart: Simple controls for your session.

-Usage
+<br>Pause/Resume/Restart: Simple, intuitive controls.

+🕹️**Usage**
-Click a preset time to start.
+<br>Click a preset time to start your session.

-Use the control buttons to pause, resume, or restart.
+<br>Use the control buttons to pause, resume, or restart.

-Toggle background music on or off.
+<br>Toggle background music on or off as you like.

-Customization
+🎨 **Customization**
-Preset Times: Edit the PRESET_TIMES array in Counter.jsx.
+<br>Preset Times: Edit the PRESET_TIMES array in Counter.jsx.

-Theme Colors: Adjust Tailwind classes for your palette.
+<br>Theme Colors: Adjust Tailwind classes for your palette.

-Background Image: Replace finalwallpaper.jpeg in BgImage.
+<br>Background Image: Replace finalwallpaper.jpeg in the BgImage folder.

-Music: Replace music.mp3 in public.
+<br>Music: Lofi music for music listeners.

+<h4>Lets Focus!</h4>